pbolson/uno/README.md

 4. Optimization for performance, cost, and maintenance
    * Query
      * Look at reducing sub-queries.
 Consider whether they can be simplified or broken into separate queries, especially if the datasets are large.
-     * Avoid Functions in WHERE Clauses: The use of UPPER(SUBSTRING(last_name, 1, 1)) in the CASE statements might prevent the use of indexes.
+     * Avoid functions in WHERE Clauses: The use of UPPER(SUBSTRING(last_name, 1, 1)) in the CASE statements might prevent the use of indexes.
 If possible, store and compare these values in their upper-case form to begin with, or use a computed column.
      * For readability, consider replacing implicit joins (using commas in the FROM clause) with explicit JOIN statements.
    * Data model
      * Ensure there are indexes on member_id for all tables.
 Also consider indexing on last name.